 Schlosshotel Fiss is located at 1,436m altitude in the Serfaus-Fiss-Ladis region of the Western Tyrol.
 It’s a 1-hour drive from Innsbruck or 2.5 hours from Munich or Bolzano.
 The nearest train station is in Landeck, a 30-minute transfer away.

 All the rooms at Schlosshotel Fiss are extremely stylish and modern whilst retaining their alpine heart.
 Rooms are immaculate, large, and recently refurbished, with exquisite furnishings and flint-colored tiling in the bathrooms.
 Pinewood floors, doors & cupboards are offset by white sheets and cream rugs.
-Expect enormous baths and walk-in showers and a separate toilet in the bathroom.
-Outside there are balconies with seats, a table, and a lounger offering dramatic mountain views.
+Expect enormous baths, walk-in showers, and a separate toilet in the bathroom.
+Outside, there are balconies with seats, a table, and a lounger offering dramatic mountain views.

 Off the slopes, the Schlosshotel Fiss doesn’t disappoint either, for the adults and the kids.
 The absolute highlight for kids at Schlosshotel Fiss is their “Splash Zone” waterslide pool, where children can get a thrill from whizzing down an enormous curly slide, complete with flashing lights and powerful jets of water.
 Even little kids are catered for in the Splash Zone with a babies’ pool, a shallow puddle full of toys, and fountains.